 - Pluck the methi or fenugreek leaves of the stem.
 I left the tender stalks as it is.
-Bunches in the US are big and one bunch of methi yields about less than 3 cups of moderately packed leaves.
-After washing and chopping, the leaves were about 2 cups of firmly packed leaves.
-After plucking the leaves, wash and chop them.
+Bunches in the US are big and one bunch of methi yields approximately 3 cups of moderately packed leaves.
+After washing and chopping, the leaves, it was about 2 cups of firmly packed leaves.

 - Peel or lightly scrap the carrot, wash and cut it into small pieces, about ½ – ¾” pieces.
 Chop onion and green chilies.

 - Take oil a pan and heat it.
-I used a stainless steel pan but even any pan would work; non-stick or cast iron.
+I used a stainless steel pan but one can use non-stick or cast iron.
 If using non-stick pan, cooking time will vary.

 - When the oil is hot, add cumin and few seconds later add onions and sauté until translucent.